-Croatia’s second-largest city, Split should be one of the focal points of your Dalmatian itinerary.
+Croatia’s second-largest city, Split, should be one of the focal points of your Dalmatian itinerary.
 Together with Dubrovnik, it’s one of the absolute top destinations in the Adriatic.
-Home to Diocletian’s Palace, which is a UNESCO World Heritage Site, great beaches, and a wonderful waterfront promenade, the city has enough to offer to keep you occupied for days.
+Home to Diocletian’s Palace, a UNESCO World Heritage Site, great beaches, and a fabulous waterfront promenade, the city has enough to offer to keep you occupied for days.

 Day Trips From Split: Salona

 In Roman times, Salona was the capital of Dalmatia.
 Nowadays, it’s one of the best places to visit from Split.
 Salona is home to an extraordinary collection of ruins, including those of an 18,000-seat amphitheater.
 Other highlights are a covered aqueduct, a basilica cemetery, and Tusculum Museum.

 Salona lies merely six miles from Split, making it one of the best excursions for history buffs.